Osferay/NilGroups/README.md

 # Introduction

-Functions to work with infinite torsion-free nilpotent groups of small hirsch rank.
+Functions to work with infinite torsion-free nilpotent groups of small Hirsch rank (5 or less).

 # Contents